Ryxai/roam-utils/README.md

 # roam-utils
 Hosting for some roam utility scripts

-[ext_min](https://ryxai.github.io/roam-utils/ext_min.js): A set of smartblock commands to extend the existing ones without having to reload the entire script.
+[ext_min](https://ryxai.github.io/roam-utils/ext_min.js): A set of smartblock commands to extend the core ones without having to modify the original script.
 The following commands are currently implemented:

 ***